Threetwosevensixseven/CSpectPlugins/README.md

 A configurable logger for the Next ESP and Pi UARTs emulated by CSpect.
 See its [wiki page](https://github.com/Threetwosevensixseven/CSpectPlugins/wiki/UART-Logger) for installation and configuration details.

 ### RTC
-A configurable RTC provider to supply your PC's date/time over the I2C bus, so CSpect works with `.date`, `.time` and `RTC.SYS`.
+A configurable RTC provider to supply your PC's date/time over the I2C bus, emulating the DS1307 RTC chip.
+This will make CSpect workswith `.date`, `.time` and `RTC.SYS`, and display the time on the NextZXOS menus.
 Work in progress, coming soon!

 ### i2C_Sample
 The sample plugin included with CSpect.